HumBEL: A Human-in-the-Loop Approach for Evaluating Demographic Factors of Language Models in Human-Machine Conversations: Abstract

 \section{Abstract}

-While large pre-trained language models (LMs) find greater use across NLP, existing evaluation protocols do not consider how LM language use aligns with particular human demographic groups, which can be an important consideration in conversational AI applications.
-To remedy this gap, we consider how LM language skills can be measured and compared to human sub-populations.
-We suggest clinical techniques from Speech Language Pathology, which has well-established norms for acquisition of language skills, organized by (human) age.
-We conduct evaluation with a domain expert (i.e., a clinically licensed speech language pathologist), and also propose automated techniques to substitute clinical evaluation at scale.
-We find LM capability varies widely depending on task with GPT-3.5 mimicking the ability of a typical 6-9 year old at tasks requiring inference about word meanings and simultaneously outperforming a typical 21 year old at memorization.
-GPT-3.5 (InstructGPT) also has trouble with social language use, exhibiting less than 50\% of the tested pragmatic skills.
-It shows errors in understanding particular word parts-of-speech and associative word relations, among other lexical features.
-Ultimately, findings reiterate the importance of considering demographic alignment and conversational goals when using these models as public-facing tools.
-Our framework will be publicly available via code, data, and a python package.
+While demographic factors like age and gender change the way people talk, and in particular, the way people talk to machines, there is little investigation into how large pre-trained language models (LMs) can adapt to these changes.
+To remedy this gap, we consider how demographic factors in LM language skills can be measured to determine compatibility with a target demographic.
+We suggest clinical techniques from Speech Language Pathology, which has norms for acquisition of language skills in humans.
+We conduct evaluation with a domain expert (i.e., a clinically licensed speech language pathologist), and also propose automated techniques to complement clinical evaluation at scale.
+Empirically, we focus on age, finding LM capability varies widely depending on task: GPT-3.5 mimics the ability of humans ranging from age 6-15 at tasks requiring inference, and simultaneously, outperforms a typical 21 year old at memorization.
+GPT-3.5 also has trouble with social language use, exhibiting less than 50\% of the tested pragmatic skills.
+Findings affirm the importance of considering demographic alignment and conversational goals when using LMs as public-facing tools.
+Code, data, and a package will be available.